ms/buildtogether.tech/important/index.md

 while people in industry joke that having two bosses means living in hell, most students can only dream of having just two, since most schools do a lousy job of coordinating due dates across differences courses.  <cite>Tregubov2017</cite>
-found, there is strong correlation between the number of projects and the number of interruptions that developers reported.
+found strong correlation between the number of projects and the number of interruptions that developers reported, while <cite>Edwards2009</cite> found that starting assignments early and working consistently both predicted good grades.

 The best strategy for <span i="time management">time management</span> is to prioritize and focus.
 Prioritizing is important because most of us are very